Non-24-hour sleep–wake disorder: Melatonin, light therapy and dark therapy

 Melatonin administration 1 hour before bedtime is considered another treatment for non-24.
-However, it is important to note that melatonin may only treat the inability to sleep and may not help to improve the daytime sleepiness.
+However, melatonin may only treat the inability to sleep and may not help to improve the daytime sleepiness.

 Light therapy, which involves a bright light exposure of thousands of lux of white light or about 400 lux of blue light on awakening to counteract the tendency for circadian rhythms to delay (similar to treatment for delayed sleep phase disorder and seasonal affective disorder), is not currently recommended until more studies appear, although it has been found to be effective in some cases.
 This can be combined with dark therapy (or scototherapy), which involves filtering blue light (using software, screen filters or (amber-color) glasses) and preferring red-colored lights with a low amount of lux in the few hours before bedtime to avoid melatonin suppression.